 Post-Hire Training

-To be trained as a family justice counsellor you must first be successful in getting a position with the Family Justice Services Division, Ministry of Attorney General and then you will be enrolled in the training program for the first 6 months of your employment.
-This training program is paid by the employer (Ministry of Attorney General).
+To be trained as a family justice counsellor (dispute resolution) you must first be successful in getting a position with the Family Justice Services Division, Ministry of Attorney General and then you will be enrolled in the training program for the first 6 months of your employment.
 The family justice counsellor training program includes various online courses, in-person webinars and a 6-month practicum concluding with the successful completion of the Family Mediation Canada (advanced) certification process.
 The training is fully funded by the Ministry of Attorney General.

 Career Overview